Ficool

 Merlin stared at his sister, then sighed.
 "What would that change?"

 She eyed him for just a brief second, not willing to sacrifice her game for the conversation.
-"Everything, dimwit."
+"Everything, muppet."
 Merlin's nose wrung up.
 "We're foreigners here.
 We probably won't get any special treatment if we fail the evaluation or something.
 Why South Korea?"

-Merlin understood his sister's point of view.
 They were English, not Korean.
-The best thing for them would have been to have their evaluation in London and attend a Mage Academy there.
+The best thing for them would have been to have had their evaluation in London and attend a Mage Academy there.
 In hindsight, they were just coming to steal the spots of the Korean natives.

 "Being ambitious would mean sitting in the Consortium in the United States instead," Merlin replied.